Lockdown (Lost): On the island

 Henry Gale tries to convince Locke and a suspicious Jack that he was making a bad joke about leading Sayid's (Naveen Andrews) group into a trap.
-After Jack and Locke argue about what to do next, Jack storms off, leaving Locke to put Henry back in the armory.
-When Jack reaches the beach, he sees Kate (Evangeline Lilly), Hurley (Jorge Garcia), and Sawyer playing poker with some DHARMA Initiative playing cards.
+After arguing with Locke about what to do next, Jack storms off, leaving Locke to put Henry back in the armory.
+Reaching the beach, Jack sees Kate (Evangeline Lilly), Hurley (Jorge Garcia), and Sawyer playing poker with DHARMA Initiative playing cards.
 After showing that he knows a lot about how to play, he challenges Sawyer to a game to win back the medicine that Sawyer has been hoarding.
-Jack wins the game and says he'll collect the medicine later.
+Jack wins and says he will collect the medicine later.

-In the hatch, while Locke is pedaling on the stationary bike, he suddenly hears static noise coming from the speakers throughout the hatch, even though there are still 47 minutes left on the timer.
-A few seconds later, a female voice counts down from ten, and the blast doors quickly begin to shut when she reaches zero, but Locke wedges one open with a crowbar.
+In the hatch, while pedaling on the stationary bike, Locke hears static noise coming from the speakers throughout the hatch, even though there are still 47 minutes left on the timer.
+Seconds later, a female voice counts down from ten, and the blast doors begin to shut when she reaches zero, but Locke wedges one open with a crowbar.
 He then enlists Henry Gale's help to further open the doors, forcing one up a couple of feet and then sliding a toolbox underneath to prop it open.
 Locke tries to slide through the gap, but the door crushes the toolbox and his legs.
 One of the metal poles on the underside of the door impales his leg, trapping him under the door.
-Since the timer is still counting down, Locke tells Henry how to get into the computer room through the vents to input the numbers, and Henry agrees to the mission on the condition that Locke will protect him from the other survivors.
+Since the timer is still counting down, Locke tells Henry how to get into the computer room through the vents to input the numbers; Henry agrees to the mission on the condition that Locke will protect him from the other survivors.